Gastronomy on the Garden Route

 Newstead Wines also produces a celebrated Méthode Cap Classique, and offers a ‘bubbly and blinis special’.
 There are many other estates on the route, producing wines from a variety of cultivars.

-In such a beautiful place, it makes sense for the foodie traveller to procure a bottle of wine from one of these wineries, head to one of the many regular markets to stock up on local gourmet goods, and then go picnicking; there are plenty of scenic places for an al fresco meal, from beaches and forests to riverside spots.
+In such a beautiful place, it makes sense for the foodie traveler to procure a bottle of wine from one of these wineries, head to one of the many regular markets to stock up on local gourmet goods, and then go picnicking; there are plenty of scenic places for an al fresco meal, from beaches and forests to riverside spots.

 For great food, try the Harkerville Saturday Market: pop into this bustling little market for fresh bread, hot coffee and a variety of other organic food.
 It begins at 8am every Saturday, with breakfast served under the trees.
 Another favourite is Market on Main, for delicious food and live music.